 The prognosis for mesothelioma describes the expected health outcome for patients.
 Survival rate and life expectancy are two estimates that doctors use to explain a patient’s prognosis.

-The overall 5-year survival rate for mesothelioma is 12%, meaning 12% of patients are still alive 5 years after their diagnosis.
+The overall 5-year mesothelioma survival rate is 12%, meaning 12% of patients are still alive 5 years after their diagnosis.

-The average life expectancy with mesothelioma is 12-21 months.
+The average life expectancy for mesothelioma is 12-21 months.

 What Factors Influence the Severity of Mesothelioma?